googleapis/gapic-generator/README.md

 ### Set up prerequisites for building from source and running directly

-Firstly, make sure you have the
+First, make sure you have the
 [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed.

 Next, you need to install `protoc` if you don't have it yet: see